The Cloud Security Solutions GuideCloud is an enabler of modern business. Getting cloud security right is key to keeping yours going. By: Secureworks

 Organizations and their cloud infrastructure provider(s) share the responsibility for security and compliance by following a “shared responsibility model.”
 As illustrated for AWS in Figure 1 below, the infrastructure provider is responsible for security of the cloud, while the customer is responsible for security in the cloud.
 The infrastructure provider is on point for protecting everything from concrete to hypervisor, i.e., data center facilities and hardware, software, and network infrastructure.
 Customers are accountable for data and applications that run on the cloud infrastructure.
 So, the proverbial unsecured AWS S3 buckets that have resulted in sensitive data exposure for numerous organizations illustrate a misconfiguration problem on the customer side.

 Top Cloud Security Threats

-A protected cloud infrastructure is now a commodity that every modern business must have to remain competitive.
-Learn more about our cloud security solutions and how we can create a security strategy that fits your business’ needs.
-From cloud incident response to resources for selecting a cloud managed security services provider (MSSP), it is critical to learn how to protect your valuable data.
+A secure cloud infrastructure is a requirement that every modern business must meet to remain competitive.
+Learn more about our cloud security products and services and leverage our expertise to create a cloud security strategy that fits your business needs.